Eldiias/data-ft-par-labs/Projects/Week-2/README.md

 ## Project Description

-The goal of this project is for you to practice what you have learned in the Intermediate Python and Data Engineering chapter of this program.
-For this project, you will start with [Sharks](https://www.kaggle.com/teajay/global-shark-attacks/) dataset.
+The goal of this project is to combine everything you have learned about data wrangling, cleaning, and manipulation with Pandas so you can see how it all works together.
+For this project, you will start with this messy data set [Shark Attack](https://www.kaggle.com/teajay/global-shark-attacks).

-You will need to register on [Kaggle website](https://www.kaggle.com), load the dataset, use your newly-acquired skills to build a data pipeline that processes the data and produces a stores a dataset in MySQL.
-You should demonstrate your proficiency with the tools we covered (functions, list comprehensions, string operations, and error handling) in your pipeline.
+You will need to register on [Kaggle website](https://www.kaggle.com), load the dataset, use your data wrangling skills to clean it up, export it into:
+* CSV data file;
+* MySQL table.

+Finally, you will need to analyze a clean dataset by querying some useful tables in MySQL.

 **You will be working individually for this project**, but we'll be guiding you along the process and helping you as you go.
 Show us what you've got!

+---

 ## Project Goals